lhohan/lhohan.github.io/_drafts/fizzbuzz-stream-fun.md

 [Streams](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Stream) are lazy lists in which elements are only evaluated when they are needed.
 This allows for a seemingly infinite recursive loop looking definition as shown in the Fibonacci example below.
-The first line builds a sequence of sums, the sum of `a` and `fibFrom` looks as it will never end if not for the lazy evaluation.
+The first line builds a sequence of sums, the sum of `a` and `fibFrom` looks as it if will never end if not for the lazy evaluation.

 {% gist /lhohan/9038316 %}